folio-org/folio-tools/infrastructure/local/README.md

 ### File Structure

 A single docker compose file chosen to make it easy to use with limited commands.

-A trade off with this approach is that it does not provide the flexibility to only run part of the infrastructure that a particular module uses.

-This could be addressed by separating the file by part of the infrastructure e.g. PostgreSQL, Kafka